• Skip to primary navigation

 Chopped shallots, celery , garlic and asparagus on a wooden board.

-Finely chop the shallot (1 medium), celery (1 stalk) and garlic (2 cloves).
+Finely chop the shallot (1 medium), celery (1 stalk), and garlic (2 cloves).
 Next, trim the woody ends of fresh asparagus (about 1 bunch) and cut them into 1-inch pieces.
 Keep the asparagus tips apart.

 Add the asparagus stalk pieces to the broth and simmer for about 3 minutes or until crisp-tender.
 Add the asparagus tips and blanch for just 1 minute or until crisp-tender.
-With a slotted spoon, transfer asparagus to a bowl and set aside.
+With a slotted spoon, transfer the asparagus to a bowl and set aside.

 Reduce the heat to obtain a low simmer.
 Keep it warm throughout the whole time we are making this creamy risotto.